Denture Solutions

 Cheilosis

-It is also known as cheilitis and is a painful infection that causes inflammation and cracking at the corners of your mouth.
-It is caused by an overgrowth of yeast that can accumulate in the moist areas of your mouth if your dentures don’t fit properly.
-To ensure you don’t develop cheilosis, see your dental professional regularly and make sure your dentures fit properly.
+Also known as cheilitis, this is a painful infection that causes inflammation and cracking at the corners of your mouth.
+It is caused by an overgrowth of yeast that can accumulate in the moist areas of your mouth if your dentures do not fit properly.
+To ensure you do not develop cheilosis, see your dental professional regularly and make sure your dentures fit properly.

 Stomatitis

 This is another type of infection that is caused by excessive yeast.
-When symptoms are noticeable you will typically see small red bumps on the roof of your mouth, general mouth redness.
-Proper denture care like clean dentures will help you avoid stomatitis.
+When symptoms are noticeable you will typically see small red bumps on the roof of your mouth and general mouth redness.
+Proper denture care and clean dentures will help you avoid stomatitis.

 Denture Care

 Your dentures are delicate and can break easily if you do not take precautions.
-When handling your dentures, stand over a water filled sink or place a towel on the counter to ensure your dentures will be protected in case of an accidentally drop.
-Further, keep your dentures away from the reach of children and pets.
+When handling your dentures, stand over a water-filled sink or place a towel on the counter to ensure your dentures will be protected in case of an accidental drop.
+Keep your dentures away from the reach of children and pets.